 There are multiple ways on how to interact with the Keptn control-plane.
 Besides the Keptn API and Keptn CLI, there are more options how external tools can make use of the orchestration capabilities of Keptn.
 Those external tools can be triggered by Keptn and therefore integrated into a Keptn sequence execution.

-In the following, we’ll have a look at different use cases to help you get started.
+In the following sections we look at different use cases to help you get started.
 If your use case is not listed, have a look at the generic option of Keptn service templates or feel free to start a conversation in the #keptn-integrations channel in the Keptn Slack.

 In general, Keptn integrations (also called Keptn-services) integrate by receiving and sending events from and to the Keptn control-plane.
 Once an integration is triggered, the integration (service) usually indicates its start and once completed, responds to the Keptn control-plane with a finished status.
 Some integrations, such as notifications (e.g., via Slack), might not want to indicate their progress, which is also possible.
 In the following, we will have a look at different use cases for integrations and how they can be implemented.